 There’s a general rule of filing tax returns.
-Records should be kept for at least six years, according to the CRA.
+According to the CRA, records should be kept for at least six years.
 It’s considered a crime to get rid of them beforehand.
-If you have a receipt that’s dated on January 13th, 2016, for example, you can’t get rid of it until December 31st, 2022.
+For example, if you have a receipt dated January 13th, 2016, you can’t get rid of it until December 31st, 2022.

-The reason that the documents should be filed for so long is that sometimes you might be selected for a review.
+The documents should be filed for so long because sometimes you might be selected for a review.

 Some businesses keep their documents for seven years.
 That’s to keep things on the safe side and avoid any penalties or punishments from getting rid of them too early.

 How Do I Get Previous Years Tax Returns?

 It’s simple to do so if you’re up to date with your taxes.
 But chances are, you’re not.
 There are a couple of solutions you could try to attain previous years’ tax returns.

 Whenever your employer issues a tax slip, there’s a copy that gets sent to the CRA.
 You can request it online or call the CRA.

 Upon calling the CRA, you must have your Social Insurance Number on hand.
 Also, be prepared to answer the questions asked so they’d be able to identify you.